Renault Megane RS hatchback - Practicality & boot space

 Headroom is pretty generous wherever you sit, though, and the square-backed Megane has a fairly upright rear end that allows for a relatively constant roofline rather than plunging downwards like some rivals.

-A sporting demeanor hasn't robbed the Megane RS of boot space, which remains at 384 litres.
-That's a bit more than you'll find in the 380-litre Golf GTI and rather a lot more than the 316-litre Ford Focus RS can offer.
+A sporting demeanor hasn't robbed the Megane RS of boot space, which remains at 434 litres.
+That's quite a bit more than you'll find in the 380-litre Golf GTI.

 If you need to carry something bulky, folding the rear seats frees up 1,247 litres of, which is slightly overtaken by the 1,270-litre Golf.
 The luggage compartment itself is usefully shaped, but the boot lip is quite high – and that could make loading heavy items rather awkward.